 “what would you expect to be able to do?”

-A few of the features didn't resonate with our testers: they were confusing concepts.
+A few of the crazier concepts (a 3D space of stacked boxes!) didn’t resonate with our testers—they were just confusing.
 Others did make sense, but the UI wasn't quite right, so it was hard to use.
 We iterated through the designs, each time testing the prototypes with the same users for feedback, and with new users for a fresh eye and to avoid recency bias.

 After a few visual iterations to the UI, we had a spec that we felt we could pass along to engineering to build the "beta" prototype that we would test internally.